The DPPA, Fortifying Driver Privacy in the U.S.

 - Information can be obtained to verify a person’s identity under certain circumstances.

-- Insurance companies may obtain the information to investigate claims and for several other purposes.
+- Insurance companies may obtain personal information to investigate claims.

-- Law enforcement agencies may obtain the information to perform their functions.
+- Law enforcement agencies may obtain personal information to perform their various job functions.